Use Cases

 Making SQL Queries from a Smart Contract

-Space and Time continues to push the boundaries of querying relational databases through a smart contract.
+With the groundwork laid by decentralized oracle networks, Space and Time continues to push the boundaries of querying relational databases through a smart contract.

 The blockchain's ability to provide trust, security, privacy, visibility, traceability and decentralization gave way to a bevy of benefits which have transformed and transmuted an array of industries including finance, real estate, and gaming.
 These advancements have led to the term Web3, describing a new era of internet.
 But at its core, the goal of the blockchain is to just store information.
 This means the blockchain is simply a new type of database.
 While this new database format does have many advantages, it is limited in the amount of data it can store, and the amount of data it has stored.
 In contrast there is a deep world of traditional databases with the ability to store massive amounts of data.
 These more traditional databases hold the most important insights garnished from all the largest corporations since the 1960s.
 As such, it is time to bring these old databases and the valuable information they store into the modern age by connecting them to the blockchain.
 This article will discuss the reasons and ways to make an SQL query from a smart contract.